-Oberlin’s financial aid policy is simple: We meet the full demonstrated financial need of every admitted student through a combination of grants, loans, and money earned through student employment.
+Oberlin’s financial aid policy is simple: we meet the full demonstrated financial need of every admitted student and also offer generous merit scholarships.

 Each year, more than two-thirds of Oberlin students receive some form of need-based financial assistance.
 Our three-part award package typically includes grants from the college, low-interest students loans, and work-study jobs.

 Oberlin will award a renewable $10,000 Oberlin Commitment Scholarship to all new students who enroll in fall 2024.
 We also consider all admitted students for additional merit scholarships.

 We commit more than $100 million annually to provide grant aid directly to students.
 This makes Oberlin affordable to many talented students who otherwise might not be able to pursue an education at Oberlin.

 When you complete a financial aid application, Oberlin automatically considers you for need-based college grants and merit-based scholarships, in addition to any state and federal grants, loans, or work-study programs for which you may qualify.

 The chart below details the expenses involved in an Oberlin education.
 A number of payment plans and options are available to help make college affordable.
 See the Office of Student Accounts for details.

 Student health insurance is available for purchase at a cost of $3,140 for the 2023-2024 academic year, billed in the fall semester.
 Students who have other adequate coverage are not required to purchase this insurance.

 * jump back to reference Fees include a refundable $50 “Green Fee.”
 Students may waive this fee if they do not wish to support the Green Edge Fund.